 Sweet Love - Anita Baker

 This R&B-soul classic got stuck at Number 13 in 1986.
-Justice was sort-of served 14 years later when in 2000 the girl group Fierce managed to get their cover (called Sweet Love 2k, obviously) of it to Number 3.
+Justice was sort-of served 14 years later when in 2000 the girl group Fierce managed to get their cover of it (called Sweet Love 2k, obviously) to Number 3.

 Electric - Lisa Scott-Lee

 Is this the most famous Number 13 single of the 00s?
 Steps singer Lisa Scott-Lee vowed to give up on her solo career if Electric failed to make the Top 10, as was the premise of her accompanying reality show on MTV Totally Scott-Lee.
 The song peaked at 13, and Lisa clarified that her promise was restricted to the UK.
 And you know what?
-We're more than OK with that.
+We're more than okay with that.